WebAssembly/spec/spectec/README.md

 ## Status

+The implementation defines two AST representations:

+* an external language (EL), suitable for backends generating latex,
+* an internal language (IL), suitable for backends generating programs.

 Currently, the implementation consists of merely the frontend, which performs:

 * parsing,
-* type checking,
 * multiplicity checking,
 * recursion analysis,
+* type checking for the EL,
-* elaboration into more rigid sublanguage,
+* elaboration from EL into IL,
-* validation of elaboration result.
+* type checking for the EL.

 ## Building and Running